alyssa-greenwell/earlybird/README.md

 ## Additions by Alyssa Greenwell, Gerald Lee, Anika Rahman Joyita, and Nabila Zaman
 The following files were added or edited to this repository for the purpose of the ICS 691G Research Project.

 * submit_earlybird.slurm: This is the slurm file used to run the jobs on KOA.
 This calls src/run.py and runs 1,620 jobs with unique combinations across the Devign, Reveal, and BIFI datasets.
 The logs can be found under logs folder.
+Note: Not all the jobs run are relevant to the study.
+This file needs to be edited to remove irrelevant jobs.
 * baseline.slurm: This slurm file runs the baseline CodeBERT model.
 It runs 30 different combinations across the three datasets.
 These logs are also found under the logs folder.
 * generate_csvs.py: This script takes the mlflow output of the jobs run and puts it into three CSV files, one for each dataset, under output/tables.
 This is done so that notebooks/early_layers_results.ipynb can be run to generate the results.
 * notebooks/early_layers_results.ipynb: This file was written by the original authors of this study, but was modified to suit the purposes of this partial replication.
 Specifically, the Exception Type dataset was removed and the zero_out_special_tokens = Ture parameter was removed.